Third Andrew Morrow Research Scholarship 2018 – 2020

 The research program must be undertaken within the first three years after completion of an approved cardiothoracic residency.
 Applications for the scholarship must be submitted during the candidate's first two years in an academic position.
 The duration of the scholarship is to be two years.

 The yearly stipend shall be $80,000 paid to the host institution for support of salary, research supplies, travel and other legitimate academic expenses of the scholar.
 The stipend is to be used for direct salary support and related research expenses only; it cannot be used to support indirect institutional costs.

 Successful applicants will receive complimentary registration to the 2018 AATS Annual Meeting in San Diego, California being held from April 28th – May 2nd as well as the 2019 AATS Annual Meeting in Toronto, Ontario, Canada May 4th-7th, 2019.
-During the Annual Meeting, the awardee(s) will be formally acknowledged during the AATS Graham Foundation Reception.
+During the Annual Meeting, the awardee(s) will be formally acknowledged during the AATS Foundation Reception.

 The application will consist of the following components:

 - The candidate must submit a proposal for the research to be undertaken and a statement of career plans and how the research activity will relate to the candidate's academic career.